jamcole/myssh/README.md

 myssh wraps ssh connections to override the remote ~/.profile and ~/.bashrc files with your local ~/.mysshrc using netcat locally and  netcat, telnet, or bash's /dev/tcp/ functionality on the remote host

-myssh was inspired by [sshrc](https://github.com/Russell91/sshrc) and was created as a one off when I couldn't remember the name of the sshrc project :-D
+myssh was inspired by [sshrc](https://github.com/Russell91/sshrc) and was created as a one-off when I couldn't remember the name of the sshrc project :-D

 sshrc is more mature, uses xxd instead of netcat and port forwarding, you probably should use it instead